 In 2016 the world reached a digital milestone: One zettabyte of internet traffic.

 It’s a big number — a ridiculously huge number, in fact — but what does it mean?
-Why does it matter that we’ve entered the zettabyte era, and what happens when we zip past it?
-What’s next for the future of the internet?
+What’s next for the future of the internet and digital technology?

 Welcome to the Zetta Zone